High-Performance Simulations of Higher Representations of Wilson Fermions: Spectroscopy of adjoint fermions with an SU(2) gauge group

 with $u$ and $d$, the adjoint quarks in the theory.
 Using the configurations obtained for the ensemble studied in section \ref{sec:tests}, we can evaluate the effective masses for the pseudoscalar and vector mesons, effective masses shown in Figs.~\ref{fig:effmps} and \ref{fig:effmv}.

 This theory is approaching a conformal theory in the chiral limit.
-As a result, despite a relatively small pseudoscalar and PCAC mass, the ratio between the pseudoscalar and vector mass is close to one.
+As a result, despite a relatively small pseudoscalar and partially conserved axial current (PCAC) mass, the ratio between the pseudoscalar and vector mass is close to one.
 This is consistent with the physics close to the conformal fixed point: The ratio stays constant instead of diverging.

 We also examined the distribution of the Polyakov loop, see Fig.~\ref{fig:polyakov}, which for the smaller lattices in \cite{DelDebbio:2008zf} of size $16\times 8^3$ is spatially broken and therefore admits two metastable equilibria.
 We excluded this effect in the algorithmic tests performed using the data from this ensemble by using a sufficiently large lattice to show a symmetric distribution around zero.